-Remember those weird shoes called Crocs?
-They were a fad a few years back.
-They are still around.
-People still wear them.
-They may not be at the forefront of the nation's consciousness, but they are on the forefeet of some people who live in the nation.
+Remember those shoes called Crocs?
+They were a fad a few years back, but they're still around, and people still wear them.
+They may not be at the forefront of the U.S. consciousness, but they are on the forefeet of some people who live in the nation.

 Back in the day, Crocs were quite controversial.
 They're not made of animal products, so people who don't like wearing animal parts could wear them, and they're also made out of minimal materials.

 On the other hand, Crocs are derived from petroleum products, and they don't biodegrade.
 Specifically, the molded clogs are created from a proprietary closed-cell resin called Croslite, which is a type of foam.
 For a while, recycling them was nearly impossible.